-- (a) Relevance.
-Does SCCF support continue to be relevant to UNFCCC COP guidance, decisions, the GEF adaptation programming strategy, and countries' broader development policies, plans, and programs?
-How has lack of funding affected the relevance of the SCCF? - (b) Coherence.
-To what extent are SCCF projects complementary to interventions funded by other donors, such as the GCF? - (c) Effectiveness.
-How effective is the SCCF at strengthening the resilience of non-LDC developing countries? - a.
-What are the catalytic effects of SCCF projects? - b.
-What are the gender equality objectives achieved and gender mainstreaming principles adhered to by the SCCF? - c.
-To what extent has the SCCF engaged the private sector? - d.
-What are learned from implementation experience? - (d) Efficiency.
+- Coherence.
+To what extent are SCCF projects complementary to interventions funded by other donors, such as the GCF? - Effectiveness.
+How effective is the SCCF at strengthening the resilience of non-least developed country (LDC) developing countries? - What are the catalytic effects of SCCF projects? - What are the gender equality objectives achieved and gender mainstreaming principles adhered to by the SCCF? - To what extent has the SCCF engaged the private sector? - What are learned from implementation experience? - Efficiency.
 What are the main factors affecting the SCCF's efficiency?
-How efficient has the Challenge Program for Adaptation Innovation preselection process been? - (e) Sustainability.
+How efficient has the Challenge Program for Adaptation Innovation preselection process been? - Sustainability.
 To what extent are the results of SCCF support likely to be sustainable?
-What are the main factors affecting the sustainability of SCCF-supported outcomes? - (f) Additionality.
+What are the main factors affecting the sustainability of SCCF-supported outcomes? - Additionality.
 What has been the additionality, both environmental and otherwise, of the SCCF?
-What is the value added of the SCCF? - (g) Changing context of the SCCF in the climate finance architecture: - a.
-How have the context and assumptions of the SCCF changed? - i.
-Is the SCCF still well suited to its purpose? - b.
-What role does the SCCF play in the climate finance architecture now? - c.
-How effectively has the SCCF filled the role it was intended to play and the gap it was intended to fill? - d.
-What should be the future niche or niches of the SCCF in the climate change architecture? - (h) Question about the future of the SCCF: for what purposes and how? - a.
-Do donors still believe in the value of the SCCF and would they fund it?
-If not, why not? - b.
-What should the SCCF really focus on to become a "special" fund?
+What is the value added of the SCCF? - Changing context of the SCCF in the climate finance architecture: - How have the context and assumptions of the SCCF changed? - Is the SCCF still well suited to its purpose? - What role does the SCCF play in the climate finance architecture now? - How effectively has the SCCF filled the role it was intended to play and the gap it was intended to fill? - What should be the future niche or niches of the SCCF in the climate change architecture?

+- Question about the future of the SCCF: for what purposes and how? - Do donors still believe in the value of the SCCF and would they fund it?
+If not, why not? - What should the SCCF really focus on to become a "special" fund?

-Evaluation Design
+1.2 Evaluation design

-- 24. The evaluation used a mixed-methods approach that encompassed both quantitative and qualitative sources of data, information, and analytical tools.
+The evaluation used a mixed-methods approach that encompassed both quantitative and qualitative sources of data, information, and analytical tools.
 At the evaluation's onset, the team undertook a literature review of evaluations of the SCCF by the GEF IEO, the evaluation offices of GEF Agencies, and other sources, that had been conducted since the 2017 SCCF program evaluation.
-GEF-specific documents on the SCCF, including GEF and LDCF/SCCF Council and project documents, GEF Secretariat policies, processes, and related documents, and related interventions were reviewed.
-Academic and other literature on the fund, including documents and studies from independent think tanks and CSOs, were also included in the document review. - 25.
-The team developed a portfolio analysis protocol, including a quality-at-entry review, to assess the projects systematically to ensure that key project-level questions were addressed coherently (annex C).
-The team applied the portfolio analysis protocol to projects that had reached completion and projects that had been approved at least at the PIF stage since the previous evaluation.
-The team divided projects into two categories during the evaluation: - (a) The assessment reviewed all 33 completed projects for which terminal evaluations were available as of September 2020, the cutoff date for this evaluation.
-These 33 projects were all approved during the GEF-3, GEF-4, GEF-5, and GEF-6 periods.
-All had undergone a quality-at-entry review in 2017.
-The 2020 review for this group of projects focused on performance during implementation and results. - (b) The team reviewed all 10 projects that had received PIF approval between October 2016, the cutoff date for the previous evaluation, and September 2020, the cutoff date for this evaluation.
-The portfolio analysis protocol applied to these projects refers to the 2018 GEF adaptation strategy and its strategic objectives and pillars.
-Although this strategy was put in place halfway through the period covered, it still serves as an important reference for reviewing all projects submitted and approved in the past four years, as elements of the current strategy were also present in prior strategies (annex D). - 26.
-Responses to the protocol were aggregated into a database, including information on project status, GEF Agency, focal area, executing partners, multitrust funds (MTFs), funding windows, activities, private sector involvement, additionality, relationship with GCF, risk, cofinancing, and gender.
-The information was gathered from a review of all available project documentation-project preparation grant requests, project identification forms (PIFs), requests for CEO endorsement or approval, project documents, project implementation reports, midterm reviews, terminal evaluations, and gender action plans.
-Aggregation of results allowed data analysis across the portfolio based on project status, GEF Agency, region, and country classification.
+GEF-specific documents on the SCCF, including GEF and LDCF/ SCCF Council and project documents, GEF Secretariat policies, processes, and related documents, and related interventions were reviewed.
+Academic and other literature on the fund, including documents and studies from independent think tanks and CSOs, were also included in the document review

+The team developed a portfolio analysis protocol, including a quality-at-entry review, to assess the projects systematically to ensure that key project-level questions were addressed coherently (annex E).
+The team applied the portfolio analysis protocol to projects that had reached completion and projects that had been approved at least at the PIF stage since the previous evaluation.8 The team divided projects into two categories during the evaluation:

-&lt;sup>9 Projects which had received PIF clearance are included for consideration.
+8 Projects which had received PIF clearance are included for consideration.
 Canceled, dropped, pending, and rejected projects are excluded.